HashRoot97/MDTRC-Application/README.md

 [<img src="./samples/Capture13.PNG">]

-13. While saving select the "Excel Spreadsheet (.xls)" in "Save as type" and name the file same as the text file, "sample.xls" in our case.
+13. While saving select the "Excel Spreadsheet (.xls)" in "Save as type" and name the file same as the text file, "EDA_Events.xls" in our case.
 Click on "Save"

 [<img src="./samples/Capture14.png">]

-14. Now you would have the two generated files named "sample.txt" and "sample.xls"
+14. Now you would have the two generated files named "EDA_Events.txt" and "EDA_Events.xls"

 [<img src="./samples/Capture15.PNG">]